-During 2018 we will continue to drive our business strategy which evolves around our customer relationship, talent base, operational quality and financial strength.
-We have identified new projects which will give rise to opportunities in line with our three-year business strategy.
-Our goal is to improve our stakeholder value to deliver return and excel in customer experience and loyalty which is crucial to our success.
+The industry continues to face challenges on how it operates under new and changing regulatory framework, the economic external environment and customers' expectations.
+In 2019 we will remain true to our business strategy which evolves around our customer relationship, talent base, operational quality and financial strength.
+Digitalisation will remain at the forefront in the way we manage and grow our business.
+Our goal is to improve our stakeholders' value to deliver consistent, returns and excel in customer experience and loyalty which is crucial to our success.

 I thank our staff for working with management to achieve our objectives and our customers for putting their trust in Citadel.
-I am grateful to our Board of Directors for their confidence in management to lead the Company to deliver sustainable growth year in year out.
+I am grateful to our Board of Directors for their confidence in Management to lead the Company to deliver consistent growth in future years.

+Angela Tabone

-Angela Tabone Managing Director / CEO
+Managing Director / CEO